 But innovators and researchers are already working hard to address the challenge that slow wireless access and limited broadband spectrum are posing.

-presented at the Association for Computing Machinery's Special Interest Group on Data Communications (SIGCOMM), and jointly authored by MIT scientists/researchers Ezzeldin Hamed, Hariharan Rahul, Mohammed A. Abdelghany, and Dina Katabi, indicates that they may actually have come up with a workable solution for spectrum crunch.
+A research paper presented at the Association for Computing Machinery's Special Interest Group on Data Communications (SIGCOMM), and jointly authored by MIT scientists/researchers Ezzeldin Hamed, Hariharan Rahul, Mohammed A. Abdelghany, and Dina Katabi, indicates that they may actually have come up with a workable solution for spectrum crunch.